jtauber/didakta/README.md

 ## Didakta Grammar for Annotation

 Didakta Grammar for Annotation is a localizable grammar reference for the ancient Greek language.
-Didakta has been developed by Farnoosh Shamsian at Leipzig University mainy through rearrangement and reformulation of H. W. Smyth's "Greek Grammar for Colleges" (1920), inspired by "Overview of Greek Syntax" by Jeffrey A. Rydberg-Cox (2000); however, some sections were revised based on recent publications such as the Cambridge Grammar of Classical Greek (Emde Boas et al., 2019).
+Didakta has been developed by Farnoosh Shamsian at Leipzig University mainly through rearrangement and reformulation of H. W. Smyth's "Greek Grammar for Colleges" (1920), inspired by "Overview of Greek Syntax" by Jeffrey A. Rydberg-Cox (2000); however, some sections were revised based on recent publications such as the Cambridge Grammar of Classical Greek (Emde Boas et al., 2019).

 Didakta Grammar for Annotation is primarily developed as a pedagogical resource to annotate syntactic difficulties that are not referenced in treebanks.
 While treebanks provide morphological and general syntactic data, Didakta provides more specific information to learners, for example, if a dative noun describes an instrument (e.g., “the hero was struck with a spear”) vs. a location (e.g., “the hero was struck on the shoulder”).